Download the final version Scotland's Towns Conference 2017 programme here.

 14:45 Dundee – A Learning Journey

-15:00 Question Time Panel –Mike Galloway is joined by Barbara Cummins, Director of Heritage Management, Historic Environment Scotland and Janet Archer, Chief Executive, Creative Scotland
+15:00 Question Time Panel – Geurt Grosfeld is joined by Barbara Cummins, Director of Heritage Management, Historic Environment Scotland, Janet Archer, Chief Executive, Creative Scotland and Jean Cameron, Bid Director, Paisley 2021

 15:20 Detroit’s Revival